Ploynpk/python-django-js-project-nextflick/README.md

     python3 manage.py runserver
     ```

-4. Open the app in your browser at
+4. Open the app in your browser:
+   Visit the following URL:
      ```bash
      http://127.0.0.1:8000
      ```